-As previously mentioned, authentication for Pythia is provided using OpenID.
-The Ruby libraries for OpenID are from OpenID Enabled3.
+Authentication for Pythia is provided using OpenID.
+The Ruby libraries for OpenID are from OpenID Enabled2.

-The underlying rules engine used by Pythia is Rools.
-4 Rule sets can be defined by plug-ins or through the Web interface by relying parties.
+The underlying rules engine used by Pythia is Rools.3 Rule sets can be defined by plug-ins or through the Web interface by relying parties.

-6. AN EXAMPLE APPLICATION
+5. AN EXAMPLE APPLICATION